 - The student will be given a warning. - The student will be moved within the classroom.
-Behaviour expectations will be reviewed either at the next break or at the end of the day. - The student will be moved to another classroom. - A student may be transferred into another class or team.
+Behaviour expectations will be reviewed either at the next break or at the end of the day. - The parent may be asked to come pick up the student. - A student may be transitioned to other programs.